match-ROS/match_path_planning/splined_voronoi/splined_voronoi/README.md

 ## Installation

-Need tinyspline and nlopt built from source which are contained as git submodules
+Need nlopt built from source which is contained as git submodules

 ```bash
 cd path/to/match_path_planning